GeorgeCrossIV/Neo4JEmployeeAPI/README.md

     - Click the link "Connect to Neo4J Server"
       - Username: neo4j
       - Password: Pass@word1
+- Notes on SaaS implementation
+  - Azure VM running Neo4J server edition
+  - Azure Web App running the C# solution that contains the Web APIs and the JavaScript html page
+  - Used the Neo4J .NET Drivers

 To run the solution locally, do the following: